 The Graduate Certificate in Public Policy is an 18-unit program which is part of the Graduate Program in Public Administration offered by the College of Business, Government and Law.
 It requires one semester of full-time study, or equivalent part-time.

-It articulates with the 36-unit Graduate Diploma in Public Administration and four 72-unit masters programs - the Master of Public Administration, Master of Public Administration (Management), Master of Public Administration (Policy) and Master of Public Policy and Management.
+It articulates with the 36-unit a Graduate Diploma in Public Administration and two 72-unit masters programs - the Master of Public Sector Management and Master of Public Policy.

 Sequentially developed topics allow progression through the three levels.